 The MicroKernel Engine always deals with an entire key, not a key segment.
 To work with any key, set up a key buffer that is large enough to hold the entire key.
-Some applications define a generic 255 byte buffer to use on all calls to the MicroKernel Engine; the maximum size of a key is 255 bytes, which is a sufficient size.
+Some applications define a generic 255 byte buffer to use on all calls to the MicroKernel Engine; this is the maximum size of a key in 13.0 format files and earlier, and is often sufficient.
 When data is returned in this key buffer, the application usually copies data out of the generic buffer into an application variable or structure declared as the same type(s) as the key segment(s).
 Alternatively, pass a key buffer parameter (simple variable or structure variable) that directly corresponds to the key.